 SINCE 8/1, WHAT DOES GOOGLE WANT?

-Based on analysis, the August core algorithm update was deemed a move on Google’s part to improve its quality metrics, particularly the E-A-T factors that influence organic rankings.
-Expertise, Authority and Trust factor into the SERPs and it is in Google’s best interest to provide expert, authoritative and trustworthy content to users, especially in public-facing spaces such as health and YMYL.
+Based on analysis, the August core algorithm update was deemed a move on Google’s part to improve its quality metrics, particularly the E-E-A-T factors that influence organic rankings.
+Experience, Expertise, Authority, and Trust factor into the SERPs and it is in Google’s best interest to provide expert, authoritative and trustworthy content to users, especially in public-facing spaces such as health and YMYL.

 While Google has stated that there was no “fix” for a broad algorithm update like the one on 8/1, Danny Sullivan, Google’s Search Liaison, did say on Twitter:

-While this comment did not entirely reveal what sites—those severely impacted and others—can do to recoup their losses, it did tell us, content strategists, SEOs and webmasters, how to move forward in regards to broad algorithm shifts.
+While this comment did not entirely reveal what sites—those severely impacted and others—can do to recoup their losses, it did tell us, content strategists, SEOs, and developers, how to move forward in regard to broad algorithm shifts.
 Additionally, it sent the flare up on great content.

 So what can we do?